Millennium Park Foundation

 Establishment and Growth

-Stemming from this achievement, in 1998, the Millennium Park Foundation was officially established as a private, nonprofit conservancy of the Park.
+Stemming from this achievement, the Millennium Park Foundation was officially established in 1998 as a private, nonprofit conservancy of the Park.
 In June 2004, a month before the Park’s commencement, the City announced that the Park would continue to be managed by the Millennium Park Foundation.
 On July 16, 2004, four years after initially estimated, Millennium Park officially opened to the public and the Foundation continues in this role today.

 Millennium Park Foundation, along with several patrons, hired various artists and architects to design and construct the sculptures and facilities found throughout the Park.
 Each new addition presented its own story of vision, risk, design, finance, construction and operation.
 As a result, the Park is an aggregate of the initial framework and individual additions that were not anticipated in the original plan.
 Yet at each stage, the framework for planning was flexible and neutral enough to enable a variety of alternatives to evolve successfully.
 Each project enriched the whole, adding to the critical mass of attractions, and thus to the ability of the Park to attract a diverse group of visitors.